Listen To The Landscape

 Steep slopes?
 A multi-level patio might be in order.
 An elevation change might suggest a certain curve or a wall that ebbs and flows.
-You want your patio to move with the landscape.
+You want your outdoor patio to move with the landscape.

-In the end, you want your patio to create a welcoming atmosphere that blends with the architecture of your home and the natural landscape.
+In the end, you want your outdoor patio to create a welcoming atmosphere that blends with the architecture of your home and the natural landscape.

 That said, here’s a look at some backyard patio design ideas to consider, and why they may or may not work for you: